Coldog2333/pytoflow/README.md

 ## Acknowledgments
 Thanks for the author of the origin paper [@anchen1011](https://github.com/anchen1011), he gives me a lot of advice during the time I reproduce this paper and teaches me a lot.
 Then thanks for the School of Mathematics, Sun Yat-Sen University that provices me the computing server.
 I can do nothing without this powerful server.
 At last, thanks for the accompany of my teammates Qian and Junjie.

+## TODO
++ A relatively poor but much more cheaper version of pytoflow for application.
+For example, we can omit the last resnet layer that requires an extra system resources but only promotes a little improvement.
+After a comprehensive ablation analysis, we can convincingly determine which structures we can omit without dropping too much performance.

++ To support the cases when batch size is larger than 1 while training and testing.
+Maybe we can accelarate it with running more than 1 sequence of pictures at a time (using matrix multiplication, etc.)